Operating System Concepts

 may participate in deciding whether to enter, and this choice may last indefinitely.

-3. Limited waitinge: After a transaction, other transactions have critical
+It cannot be postponed. - Limited waitinge: After a transaction, other transactions have critical

 a limit or limit on the number of people allowed into the section